Master Kong (restaurant): Description

 Master Kong serves Chinese cuisine at two locations in southeast Portland.
 The original 35-seat restaurant operates in a house on Division Street in the Montavilla neighborhood, and a second location on 32nd Avenue operates in the Richmond neighborhood.
 The menu has included buns, congee, dumplings, and jianbing.

 History

 The original restaurant opened in March 2018.
 The second location opened in early November 2022.

 Reception

 In 2018, Master Kong was named Willamette Weeks Newcomer of the Year, and was nominated for Restaurant of the Year by Eater Portlands Eater Awards.
 Michael Russell included Master Kong in The Oregonians 2018 list of Portland's 10 best new restaurants, as well as the newspaper's 2019 and 2020 lists of the city's 40 best inexpensive restaurants.

 Master Kong was a runner-up in the Best Chinese Restaurant category of Willamette Weeks annual 'Best of Portland' readers' poll in 2024.
 It was a finalist in the same category in 2025.
+The Meat Folder was included in Willamette Weeks 2026 list of the city's best "cheap eats".

 Master Kong was included in Eater Portlands 2025 list of Portland's best affordable restaurants.